33 Best Things to Do in Tashkent (Many FREE Ones!)

 Not that many people died (at least according to the official statistics, which for a Soviet Republic are never trustworthy), but up to 300.000 were left homeless.

-The Soviet Authorities, instead of rebuilding the Old City and restoring its heritage, saw an opportunity to build a modern communist city.
+Instead of rebuilding the Old City and restoring its heritage, the Soviet Authorities saw an opportunity to build a modern communist city.

 Thus, they created a model Soviet city, but let its old glory as a fabulous Silk Road stop be lost to the annals of history.